 - 1. Partner with academic units to develop minors or concentrations with global focus - 2.
-Facilitate inclusion of global concentrations and pathways in undergraduate and graduate degree
+Facilitate inclusion of global concentrations and pathways in degrees

 24 For a summary of the iFloor model and learning outcomes, see here: https://collegenine.ucsc.edu/residential-life/housing/ifloor.html.